NLIreland/puppet-fcrepo/README.md

 are grouped into __Environment__, __Infrastructure__, and __Fedora__.

-The defaults are defined in `fcrepo::params`, and may be changed there, or overridden the Puppet files that include the `fcrepo` class.
+The defaults are defined in `fcrepo::params`, and may be changed there, or overridden in the Puppet files that include the `fcrepo` class.

 ####Environment